Questions Regarding a Student’s Academic Progress

 - Syllabus – Your student will receive a syllabus (an outline of the subjects and goals of the class) from every teacher, each semester.
 Often included in the syllabus are assignment dates for the entire semester.
 If a student has questions about when assignments are due, the syllabus is the best place to look first.

-- Online Learning – Classes where all of the class or part of the class (hybrid classes) is conducted online through visual lessons, reading assignments, discussion board, and tests.
+- Online Learning – Classes where all of the class (online) or part of the class (hybrid) is conducted online through visual lessons, reading assignments, discussion board, and tests.

-- Academic Center for Excellence – Free tutoring is available for all LFCC curriculum students in the walk-in (one-on-one or group tutoring center. ).
+- Academic Support – Free tutoring is available for all LFCC curriculum students in the walk-in (one-on-one or group tutoring center. ).

 - Counseling and Advising – Each student has access to Academic Counseling and Advising if they have any questions.
 They can see the Counseling and Advising office or their Faculty Advisor for more information.